 3.1.
 Wind and Turbulence Characteristics

 Figure 2 shows the climate conditions observed at the site throughout the study period.
 The daily mean wind speed is ~1 m s−1, with higher values in spring and summer than in autumn and winter (Fig. 2d).
-The mean diurnal courses of wind direction show local circulation of the typical warm and cold breezes induced by thermal contrast around the site (Fig. 4).
-The land covers of the areas south and north of the tower are high-rise residential area and forest, respectively, inducing an observed thermal gradient in the diurnal course between them.
-During the daytime, wind comes from the urban area (180–270°; SSW and WSW), which is warmer than the forested area; the prevailing wind direction gradually changes to the north of the forested area (315–45°; NNW and NNE) after sunset.
+The mean diurnal courses of wind direction show the local circulation of the typical warm and cold breezes induced by thermal contrast around the site (Fig. 1).
+The land covers of areas to the south and north of the tower are high-rise residential area and forest, respectively, inducing an observed thermal gradient in the diurnal course between them.
+During the daytime, the wind comes from the urban area (180–270°; SSW and WSW), which is warmer than the forested area; the prevailing wind direction gradually changes to the north (315–45°; NNW and NNE) after sunset.
 Near-zero wind is observed during these daily transition periods.
 Throughout the year, this local breeze due to the thermal contrast around the tower dominates, except in rainy conditions.
 During rainy conditions, the observed wind direction follows the synoptic weather condition rather than local circulation, probably because of the weakened thermal gradient by the depression of radiation and increased evaporative cooling of vegetation in the summer growing season.
 The overall seasonal change in the local breeze is small, but the pattern occurs more frequently in summer.

-The atmosphere is mainly unstable with strong southerly wind during the daytime (Fig. 4b); the fraction of stable conditions is relatively small (Fig. 3 and Fig. 4a).
-In this study, 56.5% of data reflects unstable conditions (27.8% for strong instability, 28.7% for moderate instability), while stable and near-neutral conditions comprise 19.4% and 24.1%, respectively.
-The fraction of unstable conditions during nighttime (19:00–07:00) is 40.9%, which is larger than the nighttime stable condition of 32.5%.
-This indicates that the nocturnal urban boundary layer remains unstable because of dQS and QF, as reported in previous studies (e.g., Christen and Vogt, 2004).
+The atmosphere is mainly unstable with a strong southerly wind during the daytime (Fig. 4b); the fraction of stable conditions is relatively small (Fig. 3 and Fig. 4a).
+In this study, 56.5% of data reflect unstable conditions (27.8% for strong instability, 28.7% for moderate instability), while stable and near-neutral conditions comprise 19.4% and 24.1%, respectively.
+The fraction of unstable conditions during night-time (19:00–07:00) is 40.9%, which is larger than the night-time stable condition of 32.5%.
+This indicates that the nocturnal urban boundary layer remains unstable because of dQS and QF, as reported in previous studies (e.g. Christen and Vogt, 2004).

-The turbulence intensity (σi/U, where i=u, v, or w, σ is the standard deviation, and U is the mean wind speed) and the integral turbulence characteristics of wind velocity (σi/u*) are necessary to understand atmospheric diffusion in the atmospheric boundary layer; they are necessary in various purposes including quality control of the observed data and surface flux estimations.
+The turbulence intensity (σi/U, where I = u, v, or w, σ is the standard deviation, and U is the mean wind speed) and the integral turbulence characteristics of wind velocity (σi/u*) are necessary to understand atmospheric diffusion in the atmospheric boundary layer; they are necessary for various purposes, including quality control of the observed data and surface flux estimations.
 The turbulence intensities, σu/U, σv/U, and σw/U, are 0.54±0.18 (mean ± standard deviation), 0.55±0.18, and 0.39±0.12 in near-neutral conditions, respectively.
 The ratio of u* to U is 0.24±0.01, corresponding to a drag coefficient of 0.0576 (Fig. 5a).
 These turbulence intensities are larger than those proposed by Roth (2000) based on the empirical relationships of σi/U and u*/U using the ratio between the measurement height and mean building height (zm/zH) (see Table 4 in Roth (2000)).
-This discrepancy may arise from the difference in the definition of mean wind speed and the lack of data for more rugged urban surfaces, such as the high-rise buildings in this study, and the zm/zH of <1.5 in previous studies.
-The mean wind vector, U (u2+v2+w2) used in this study is generally smaller than the mean wind speed (u2+v2+w2) (Wilson et al., 1982; Hong et al., 2002).
+This discrepancy may arise from the difference in the definition of mean wind speed, because the mean wind vector, U (u2+v2+w2), used in this study is generally smaller than the mean wind speed, (u2+v2+w2) (Wilson et al., 1982; Hong et al., 2002).
+Another possibility arises from the sharp decline in turbulence intensity with height due to a lack of data for more rugged urban surfaces, such as high-rise buildings like those in this study and for zm/zH of < 1.5 in previous studies.